 TIP: We recommend giving a generous tip to your masseuse.
 They would really appreciate the gesture, and much deserve it 🙂

 Krabi has some fun, buzzing night market scenes at Ao Nang and Krabi Town areas.
 Every night is a festival of sorts where the locals set up stalls and sell things, from souvenirs and clothes to mouth-watering street food. 🤩 The colors, lights and smells make it a sensory feast!
-We really recommend trying at least some of the authentic delicacies such as Pad Thai, Thai curry with rice, fried rice, or satays and end it on a sweet note with some fresh tropical fruit or the famous Thai sticky rice with mango.
-Or maybe, if you feel a bit adventurous, you could surprise your taste buds with fried insects and tick it off your bucket list (nope haha, we did not do this one)! 😄
+We really recommend trying at least some of the authentic delicacies such as Pad Thai, Thai curry with rice, fried rice, or satays and end it on a sweet note with some fresh tropical fruit or the famous Thai sticky rice with mango! 😄